 Collective Impact (CI) is a model for solving complex social problems.
 The approach emphasizes collaboration, learning, and discovery with community partners that inform activity design and planning, implementation, and maintenance.

-Started in 2020, the March of Dimes’ MCH CI initiative uses the CI framework to address poor maternal and infant health outcomes in nine sites across the United States: Atlanta, GA; Houston, TX; Miami, FL; Shreveport, LA; San Antonio, TX; Broward County, FL; Louisville, KY; New Orleans, LA; and Chicago, IL.
+Started in 2020, the March of Dimes’ MCH CI initiative uses the CI framework to address poor maternal and infant health outcomes in seven sites across the United States: Atlanta, GA; Houston, TX; Miami, FL; Shreveport, LA; Louisville, KY; New Orleans, LA; and Chicago, IL.

 The March of Dimes MCH CI initiative follows distinct phases for implementation.
 Evaluations of each of the phases of CI is being conducted to understand how March of Dimes can best continue to work in these communities to improve maternal and infant health.
 A process evaluation will also be conducted to critically examine the CI approach and the CI initiative’s implementation.